 FAQ

-Click here to reset your account password with your Username and Email.
+Reset your account passwordwith your Username and Email.

-PharmOutcomes now enables pharmacy professionals to look up a patient’s NHS number and access their Summary Care Record entirely within the system.
+PharmOutcomes now enables pharmacy professionals to look up a patient’s NHS number and access their National Care Record entirely within the system.

 The process works by accessing national services simply and securely.
 Users need an NHS smartcard with the appropriate permissions and a computer system that meets the NHS Warranted Environment Specification running PharmOutcomes.